FEATURES

 Aftermath

-The V10 engine would quickly find a new home in the rear of the Carrera GT Concept that was shown at the Paris Motor Show in the year 2000, and in the production car that followed in 2003 – now boasting an increased displacement of 5.7-litres.
-Porsche continued to find success in the GT categories at Le Mans and around the world, but in 2005 they introduced a brand new Le Mans Prototype called the RS Spyder, built to LMP2 regulations as opposed to LMP1 – and thus not competing for overall wins at Le Mans or directly against Audi.
+Porsche continued to find success in the GT categories at Le Mans and around the world, and in 2005 they introduced a brand new Le Mans Prototype codenamed 9R6.
+Better known as the RS Spyder, it was built to LMP2 regulations rather LMP1, and would neither compete for overall wins at Le Mans, or directly against Audi.

 Afterlife